bengin34/20-redux-cyrpto/README.md

 I am trying to understand how the Redux works.
 <br>
 App enables to user to see ten of the most popular Cryptocurrencies and related news.

+<p> Some features dont work such as graphs detail beacuse of the free API </p>

 ## Screenshots
 ![red-crypto](https://user-images.githubusercontent.com/118957608/226898386-37035a49-04d1-4df0-8cc0-9f0c0055de70.gif)